ArvinZaker/academic_CV/Resume.md

 + Experienced in bioinformatics  data analysis using R and Python programming languages
 + Proficiency in developing reproducible bioinformatics pipelines in Unix systems with a set of languages such as Bash, Nextflow and Nix.
-+ Expertise in Multi-omics data analysis, including genomics, epigenomics, and transcriptomics data.
++ Expertise in Multi-omics data analysis, including genomics, epigenomics, and transcriptomics.
 + Proficient in bioinformatics programming using R and Python programming languages
-+ Expert in developing reproducible bioinformatics workflows across Unix and high-performance computing environments, utilizing pipeline frameworks like Nextflow, and Nix.
++ Expert in developing reproducible bioinformatics workflows across Unix and high-performance computing environments.
 + Advanced machine learning model development in cancer genomics and precision medicine.
 + Proficient in data visualization and statistical interpretation of complex biological datasets.